-Mercia has been a member of the Quote Companies Alliance (“QCA) since 2015 to further its understanding of, and adherence to, good corporate governance practice.
-While adherence to the QCA’s Corporate Governance Code (the QCA Code) was not mandatory at that time, the Group sought to follow its recommendations where practical.
-For Mercia, good corporate governance is about ensuring that the Group is aligned with its shareholder’s objectives and that the execution of the strategy adopted will create long-term incremental shareholder value.
-In March 2018 the London Stock Exchange introduced a new requirement for companies admitted to trading on AIM to adopt and comply with a recognised corporate governance code by 28 September 2018.
-Mercia formally adopted the QCA Code on 21 September 2018.
+Mercia has been a member of the QCA since 2015 to further its understanding of, and adherence to, good corporate governance practice.
+It formally adopted the QCA Corporate Governance Code (the “QCA Code”) on 21 September 2018, following the introduction in March 2018 of the London Stock Exchange’s new requirement for companies admitted to trading on AIM to adopt and comply with a recognised corporate governance code by 28 September 2018.

-Finally, from an external perspective Mercia seeks to operate as a socially responsible employer and has adopted standards and policies which promote corporate values designed to help and guide employees in their conduct and business relationships.
+From an external perspective, Mercia seeks to operate as a socially responsible employer and has adopted standards and policies which promote corporate values designed to help and guide employees in their conduct and business relationships.
 The Group seeks to comply with all laws, regulations and rules applicable to its business and to conduct that business in line with applicable established best practice.
 The Group takes a zero-tolerance approach to bribery and corruption and has enacted procedures to prevent bribery.
 All employees within Mercia who are involved with the regulated business of managing investment transactions receive compliance and anti-money laundering training, with periodic refresher updates.

-Non-executive Chair - July 2019
+Non-executive Chair – August 2022